majestyz3/f5-tf-demo/docs/class1/lab2/module2.rst

-Lab 2 – Join UDF Course and Connect To Workstation
+Lab 2 – configure pre requites for lab enviroemnt
 -----------------------------------

-Welcome to the Telemetry Streaming course!
+Welcome to the F5 Automation using terrfiorm and ansible course!
 In this course we will:

-Explore F5 Telemetry Streaming, by using a declarative API model to forward, aggregate and analyze BIG-IP telemetry.
+Explore how to spin up a and spin down a F5 , by using a declarative API model to forward, aggregate and analyze BIG-IP in a cloud enviroment (azure).

 During this hands-on lab you will learn the following:
 •	The difference between a declarative and imperative API interface.
-•	How to create and validate a JSON declaration for Telemetry Streaming.
+•	implemntation of a CI/CD pipeline to manage your F5.
-•	How to use Telemetry Streaming as a part of the F5 Automation Toolchain.
+•	implemntation of the F5 automation toolchain.

 This lab will go through initial setup and add you to the Telemetry Streaming Agility 2020 workstation.